M17-Project/gr-m17/README.md

 md5sum include/gnuradio/m17/m17_decoder.h
 ```
 match the information in ``python/m17/bindings/*cc``.

+## Developer note2

+The coder block is an interpolating block outputing 24 more times samples than input symbols.
+The (well named) ``noutput_items``
+it the **output** buffer size which fills much faster than the input stream so we fill ``out`` until ``noutput_items`` are reached, then
+send this to the GNU Radio scheduler, and consume the few input samples needed to fill the output buffer.
+The ring buffer mechanism of GNU Radio makes sure the dataflow is consistent.

 ## TODO:
 * How to handle fixed symbol rate but varying output rate?